-If you still haven’t had your fill, take a lap around the Ouderkerkerplas (lake) and you’ve added on another five kilometres.
-Now, if you’ve got some good trainers, a sandwich in your pocket, and an inordinate amount of pep left in your step, you can keep going as long as like.
+If you still haven’t had your fill, take a lap around the Ouderkerkerplas (lake) and you’ve added on another five kilometres to your walk.
+Now, if you’ve got some good trainers, a sandwich in your pocket, and an inordinate amount of pep left in your step, you can keep going as long as you like.
 After another nine kilometres is the quaint little hamlet of Nessersluis.
-Although, anything this far or beyond is obviously achieved more easily by fiets than by feet.
+Although, anything this far from the centre is obviously achieved more easily by fiets than feet.

 |📏 Walk distance: From Magere Brug to Amstelpark is 4.5 km, continue as long as you please.